-If you are not wearing a sticker and cannot show proof of a negative test within the last three days, you will be asked to go to the nearest on-site test centre.
-If you refuse to do this, you will be asked to leave campus.
+If you are not wearing a sticker and cannot show proof of a negative test within the last three days, you may be asked to leave campus.
 Support is available through your School Office, or Department, if you require further information.
 We are grateful to all of you for playing your part to keep London Met safe.

 Creating a safe challenge culture

 In order to stay safe on campus, we must take collective responsibility for reducing the transmission of Covid-19.
-We can take care of each other by nudging anyone who is not adhering to safety rules - such as social distancing, wearing a mask without an exemption, or who is not showing evidence of a negative test with a sticker - to exercise compliance and reduce transmission.
+We can take care of each other by nudging anyone who is not showing evidence of a negative test with a sticker to exercise compliance and reduce transmission.

 We know it can be hard to challenge your peers, but it’s important that we all do our part to keep each other safe.
 Most people do want to comply, and those who aren’t may have just forgotten or misunderstood the rules.

-Framing a challenge as an offer (‘do you need a face covering?’) or as information sharing (‘in case you didn’t know, we need to show proof of a negative test on campus now’) can be a helpful, non-combative way to ensure compliance.
+Framing a challenge as an offer (‘do you know you can collect masks from reception?’) or as information sharing (‘in case you didn’t know, we need to show proof of a negative test on campus now’) can be a helpful, non-combative way to ensure compliance.
 Make sure to support others who are challenging non-compliance too; they are doing a great job for our community safety!

 For the latest up-to-date guidance from the government, please see the NHS coronavirus pages.
 If in doubt, or if you have any questions about testing and isolation, contact email@example.com.

 Here are some of the other ways we will be keeping you Covid-safe on campus

 We highly recommend that everyone wear a mask or face covering while on campus.
 Thank you for your understanding and cooperation - it's up to all of us to keep our community safe.